 Travel Supervision Responsibilities

-- Year-round: Athletes will be supervised by Team employees while on Team Travel projects except when explicit permission is granted by Team staff to participate in unsupervised activities.
-This includes travel time to and from the event and all time at the event.
+• Athletes will be supervised by Team employees while on Team Travel projects, except when explicit permission is granted by SVAM Team staff to participate in unsupervised activities.
+This includes travel time to and from the event, and at all times during the event.

-- It is acknowledged that supervision does not extend to all activities including but not limited to lunch breaks and other daily activities outside of the reasonable scope of Team staff normal job responsibilities.
+• It is acknowledged that supervision does not extend to all activities including but not limited to lunch breaks and other daily activities outside of the reasonable scope of SVAM Team staff normal job responsibilities.

-- Winter competition season December 1 – April 30: Athletes will be supervised by Team employees only during training periods.
-Training periods include on-snow activities, off-snow video review and dryland activities.
+• Other trips will be designated as “Individual Travel” Athletes will be supervised by SVAM Team employees only during training and competition periods.
+These periods include on-snow activities, off-snow video review, and dryland activities.
 Athletes/parents must provide for their own lodging and travel to and from these events.
 Parent(s) must provide supervision during all non-training periods.